t3kt/raytk/docs/_reference/operators/filter/index.md

   - name: moduloPolar
     summary: Repeats space radially, like a kaleidoscope.
   - name: onion
+    summary: Converts a solid SDF to a thin shell of the surface.
   - name: quantizeCoords
     summary: Quantize coordinates to a 3D grid, which is sort of like "voxelizing" the space.